 - 1. Those that can be thrown away - 2.
 Those that can be scrubbed down and stored in a dry place - 3.
-Permanent fixtures that will remain in the yard and require regular inspection Inspect your property weekly and immediately after it rains to dump or drain containers holding water.
+Permanent fixtures that will remain in the yard and require regular inspection

+Inspect your property weekly and immediately after it rains to dump, drain or flush out containers and permanent fixtures that are holding water.
 Scrubbing the insides of the containers is also recommended, as this can dislodge eggs deposited above the water line.